 If you haven’t registered a domain name yet, then see our tutorial on how to register a domain name.

-If you already have a Domain Name, then choose the I Already Own This Domain Name tab and enter your domain name into the domain field.
+If you already have a Domain Name, then click on the I Already Own This Domain Name tab and enter your domain name into the domain field.

 2 – Choose A Hosting Plan